 The Great Western Brick Show is also pleased to welcome international exhibitors from LEGO fan groups outside of the UK.
 Display space is limited, so please contact the show organisers to discuss your group and the models you wish to bring.

 You should be available to display for both public days of the show.
 We very rarely accept display submissions where exhibitors can only attend one of the two days.

 Who can display?

-If you are a member of The Brickish Association (or an invited international vendor/exhibitor) and wish to display your models or just participate in the running of the show, please read the section below on what we look for in displays and then create a new account in the Exhibitor login box to the right.
+If you are a member of Brickish (or an invited international vendor/exhibitor) and wish to display your models or volunteer to help with the running of the show, please read the section below on what we look for in displays and then contact us to apply.
 YOU MUST BE OVER 18 TO REGISTER.
 Once your account has been activated, you will be able to find out more details about the how the show is organised, as well as logistical information about timing for set up and teardown etc. You will also be able to register your models for display, including requesting table space and power, etc.

 What can be displayed?

 We expect models to fit within The LEGO Company’s core play values.
 LEGO is a toy predominantly enjoyed by children and the Great Western Brick Show is a family event attended by children of all ages.
 All models should be suitable for children and adults of all ages.
 We do not accept displays of original LEGO sets or merchandise.
 All displays must be built wholly using original LEGO bricks unless specific structural support is required.
 This should be kept to a minimum and ideally be out of sight.